 - You must itemize deductions on Schedule A to deduct a charitable contribution.
 2020 presents an exception to this rule.
 Individuals will be able to claim a $300 above-the-line deduction for cash contributions made, generally, to public charities in 2020.
 This rule effectively allows a limited charitable deduction to taxpayers claiming the standard deduction.

 - Donate before year-end to claim a deduction.
 Please remember if you are making a stock donation to submit the request a few weeks before the end of the year as this will allow your custodian enough time to fulfill the request in time for the deadline.

 - Verify that the charity is tax-exempt (sometimes called 501 (c) (3) organizations) or qualified.
 Most organizations, other than churches and governments, must apply to the IRS to become a qualified organization.
 More information about qualified organizations can be found in IRS Publication 526, Charitable Contributions.
 You can also verify the tax-exempt status of an organization on the IRS.gov website.

 - For donated property with a value of more than $5,000, you’re generally required to obtain a qualified appraisal and to attach an appraisal summary to the tax return.
 However, a qualified appraisal isn’t required for publicly traded securities for which market quotations are readily available.
-A partially completed appraisal summary and the maintenance of certain records are required for (1) stock that isn’t publicly traded and for which claimed deduction is greater than $5,000 and no more than $10,000, and (2) certain publicly traded securities for which market quotations aren’t readily available.
+For non-publicly traded securities, a written appraisal is required only when the deduction claimed exceeds $10,000.

 - Lastly, many employers will match gifts made by their employees so remember to check your company policy and do twice as much good!